Blog

 • Click Next, then Activate.

-Ensure that the key is correct and intended for the specific version of the system (e.g., Windows 10 Pro, not Home).
+Make sure the key is correct and intended for the specific version of the operating system (e.g., Windows 10 Pro, not Home).

-Some versions of Windows contain bugs that have been fixed in newer updates.
+Some versions of Windows contain bugs that have been fixed in more recent updates.
 Make sure your operating system is updated to the latest version:

 • Go to Settings > Update & Security > Windows Update.

-• Click Check for Updates and install all available patches.
+• Click " Check for updates " and install all available updates.

 • Restart your computer after the update.

-6. Using the command DISM i sfc to repair system files
+6. Using the command DISM and sfc for repairing system files

-Damaged system files can cause error 0x80070032.
-It is worth repairing them:
+Corrupted system files can cause error 0x80070032.
+It’s a good idea to fix them:

 2. Type: